 Various Other Aspects

-The majority of the information you need to know about the megapixel requirements has been presented above, but there are a few more miscellaneous items.
+Most of the information you need to know about the megapixel requirements has been presented above, but there are a few more miscellaneous items.

-- This is because higher resolution cameras gather more data with each shot.
+- This is because higher-resolution cameras gather more data with each shot.
 However, this is not always the case; for instance, the 61-megapixel Sony A7R IV can shoot at full resolution at a frame rate of 10 frames per second.

-Mega Pixels Suggestions For Some Platforms
+Mega Pixels Suggestions for Some Platforms

 If the width of your picture is between 320 and 1080 pixels, the aspect ratio has to be between 1.91:1 and 4:5 for landscape orientation, and it needs to be between those numbers for portrait orientation.
-Therefore, the height of an image must be between 566 and 1350 pixels in order for it to have a width of 1080 pixels.
+Therefore, the height of an image must be between 566 and 1350 pixels for it to have a width of 1080 pixels.

-A normal pinned picture should have a resolution of 1,000 pixels tall and 1,500 pixels wide, giving it an aspect ratio of 2:3.
+A typical pinned picture should have a resolution of 1,000 pixels tall and 1,500 pixels wide, giving it an aspect ratio of 2:3.
 Other pixel dimensions that may be used for pins are 900 by 600 pixels, 1200 by 1800 pixels, and 3,000 by 2,000 pixels.

 The recommended dimensions for your LinkedIn profile picture are 400 on 400.
 Your background image should have a resolution of at least 1,500 pixels wide and 500 pixels high.

 Google Photographs' free plan allows users to save an unlimited number of photos and videos with a quality of up to 16 megapixels for still images and 1080p for video.
 This plan is set to expire on June 21, 2021.
-Anything greater than these dimensions will be shrunk down to fit.
+Anything more extraordinary than these dimensions will be shrunk down to fit.

 Effective Pixels versus Total Pixels